scala/docs.scala-lang/_overviews/toolkit/munit-run-tests.md

 #     at munit.Assertions.failComparison(Assertions.scala:274)
 ```

-The line starting with `==> X` indicates that the test named `failing test` failed.
+The line starting with `==> X` indicates that the test named `failing test` fails.
-The following lines contain indications of where and why it failed.
+The following lines contain indications of where and why it fails.
+Here it shows that the obtained value is 5, while the expected value is 4.